Mount Sinai (Bible): Jabal Musa

 Some scholars believe that Mount Sinai was of ancient sanctity prior to the ascent of Moses described in the Bible.
 Scholars have theorized that Sinai in part derived its name from the word for Moon which was "sin" (meaning "the moon" or "to shine").
 Antoninus Martyr provides some support for the ancient sanctity of Jabal Musa by writing that Arabian heathens were still celebrating moon feasts there in the 6th century.
 Lina Eckenstien states that some of the artifacts discovered indicate that "the establishment of the moon-cult in the peninsula dates back to the pre-dynastic days of Egypt."
 She says the main center of Moon worship seems to have been concentrated in the southern Sinai peninsula which the Egyptians seized from the Semitic people who had built shrines and mining camps there.
 Robinson says that inscriptions with pictures of Moon worship objects are found all over the southern peninsula but are missing on Jabal Musa and Mount Catherine.
 This oddity may suggest religious cleansing.

 Groups of nawamis have been discovered in southern Sinai, creating a kind of ring around Jabal Musa.
 The nawamis were used over and over throughout the centuries for various purposes.
 Etheria, c. the 4th/5th century CE, noted that her guides, who were the local "holy men", pointed out these round or circular stone foundations of temporary huts, claiming the children of Israel used them during their stay there.

-The southern Sinai Peninsula contains archaeological discoveries but to place them with the exodus from Egypt is a daunting task inasmuch as the proposed dates of the Exodus vary so widely.
+The southern Sinai Peninsula contains archaeological discoveries but to place them with the exodus from Egypt is a daunting task inasmuch as the proposed dates of the Exodus vary widely.
 The Exodus has been dated from the early Bronze Age to the late Iron Age II.

 Egyptian pottery in the southern Sinai during the late Bronze Age and early Iron Age I (Ramesside) periods has been discovered at the mining camps of Serabit el-Khadim and Timna.
 Objects which bore Proto-Sinaitic inscriptions, the same as those found in Canaan, were discovered at Serabit el Khadim in the Southern Sinai.
 Several of these were dated in the later Bronze Age.
 These encampments provide evidence of miners from southern Canaan.
 The remote site of Serabit el-Khadem was used for a few months at a time, every couple of years at best, more often once in a generation.
 The journey to the mines was long, difficult and dangerous.
 Expeditions headed by Professor Mazar examined the tell of Feiran, the principal oasis, of southern Sinai and discovered the site abounded not only in Nabatean sherds but in wheel-burnished sherds typical of the Kingdom of Judah, belonging to Iron Age II.